douglasdcm/tdd_detroid/README.md

 grant insert on api.alunos to web_anon;
 grant delete on api.alunos to web_anon;

-grant select on api.cursos to web_anon;
+grant select on api.courses to web_anon;
-grant insert on api.cursos to web_anon;
+grant insert on api.courses to web_anon;
-grant delete on api.cursos to web_anon;
+grant delete on api.courses to web_anon;

 GRANT ALL ON TABLE api.alunos TO postgres;
 GRANT ALL ON TABLE api.alunos TO web_anon;